-The reality is that we have seen the cost of various things rising over the past few years, so it makes us proud that we have been able to continue to provide services, make repairs and upgrades, all while continue to maintain the same water and sewer rates you are accustomed to seeing.
-That being said, we could not have done that without you.
-Actually, not only have rates been unchanged since 2012, the statements were actually lowered by $3 a month starting in November of 2016!
+The reality is that we have seen the cost of various things rising over the past few years, so it makes us proud that we have been able to continue to provide services, make repairs and upgrades, and hold rates from 2012 throughout 2021.
+Not only were rates unchanged since 2012, statements were lowered by $3 per month from November 2016 through January 19, 2022!

-Through careful management of projects, we intend to keep that ball rolling for as long as we can, and we could sure use your help.
+With your help, and through careful management of projects, we intend to keep that ball rolling for as long as we can.
 Something we have learned here at MAWSA is that every little bit counts.
 Migrating from paper copies to electronic copies for in-house documents, converting customers from paper to electronic bill delivery, shopping with Cooperatives and Costars, emailing correspondence instead of mailing them, grouping projects with our crew and third parties, inspecting areas that can use improvement such as high grease and rag content lines, and even requesting changes in customer behavior, all play their part in keeping your rates stable for the long term.

-While the base rate and subsequent per gallon rates are based on what it costs to provide service to the service area.
+The base (flat monthly) rate and subsequent per gallon rates are based on what it costs to provide service to the service area.
 Your individual service location can take steps to minimize daily use, also called consumption.
 Conservation can have a high impact on your monthly statement.

 Some of our most helpful water saving tips;